US stocks sink under the weight of rising pressure from the bond market

-NEW YORK (AP) — Wall Street is sinking on Tuesday as rising pressure from the bond market pulls U.S. stocks further from their records.
+NEW YORK (AP) — Wall Street sank on Tuesday as rising pressure from the bond market pulled U.S. stocks further from their records.

-The S&P 500 fell 1.1% and was on track for its worst day in a month.
-The Dow Jones Industrial Average was down 412 points, or 0.9%, as of 2:30 p.m.
-Eastern time, and the Nasdaq composite was 1.3% lower.
+The S&P 500 fell 0.7% for its worst day in a month after paring a loss that earlier reached 1.5%.
+The Dow Jones Industrial Average dropped 249 points, or 0.5%, and the Nasdaq composite lost 0.8%.
 All three are still relatively close to their recently set all-time highs.

 Big Tech companies led the market lower.
-They've been soaring for years on expectations that they'll continue to dominate the economy, but they also shot so high that critics say their prices became too expensive.
+They’ve been soaring for years on expectations that they’ll continue to dominate the economy, but they have also shot so high that critics say their prices have become too expensive.

-Nvidia, whose chips are powering much of the world's move into artificial-intelligence technology, fell 2.9% and was the single strongest force pulling the S&P 500 downward.
-Amazon sank 1.7%, and Alphabet dropped 1.5%.
+Nvidia, whose chips are powering much of the world’s move into artificial-intelligence technology, fell 2% and was the single strongest force pulling the S&P 500 downward.
+Amazon sank 1.6%, and Apple dropped 1%.

 The overall stock market felt pressure from rising yields in the bond market, where the 10-year Treasury yield climbed to 4.27% from 4.23% late Friday.
 When bonds are paying more in interest, investors are less willing to pay high prices for stocks.